radius-project/docs/docs/content/guides/author-apps/aws/howto-aws-resources/index.md

 This how-to guide will show you:

-- How to model an AWS Dynamo DB table in Bicep
+- How to model an AWS DynamoDB table in Bicep
 - How to deploy an AWS resource in Radius

 ## Prerequisites